-I am qualified in Transactional Analysis Psychotherapy. -7yrs
+I am qualified in Transactional Analysis Psychotherapy TADip (EATA acc)

-and Clinical Practice and also in Integrative Clinical Supervision.-4yrs
+and Clinical Practice and also in Integrative Clinical Supervision.

 I hold a BACP Cert of Prof - reg 058389 (oct 2013)

-I hold current enhanced DBS certificate & Safe-Guarding, Equality & Diversity certificates.
+I hold a enhanced DBS certificate & Safe-Guarding, Equality & Diversity certificates.

-I have my own private practice in Ulverston, Barrow in Furness and Lancaster.
-I will provide my number and a map by e-mail and directions on how to reach me with any bookings made.
+I have my own private practice in Ulverston and Lancaster.
+I will provide directions on how to reach me with any bookings made.

 I am able to be flexible about venues and have access to rooms in other locations and therefore able to travel further afield

-I also work for 'Connecting Mums' Peri/Post-natal service as outreach support, for Dalton Ulverston and rural areas
+I have worked for 'Connecting Mums' Peri/Post-natal service (Ulverston Mind) as outreach support, for Dalton Ulverston and South Lakes.

-I have a part time post with SAFA (Self-harm awareness for Cumbria) at Heron House Duke St. Barrow in Furness.
+I have worked with SAFA (Self-harm awareness for Cumbria)

-I work as a counsellor for Furness MS society and see people suffering from multiple sclerosis or partners and carers who may be affected by MS.
+I work as a counsellor for Furness MS society and see people suffering from multiple sclerosis or partners, families and carers who may be affected by MS.

 I am also a pharmacy technician, which at times has helped to inform my work as a therapist.